 A - AGSC approved transfer courses in Areas I - IV that are common to all institutions.
-Prerequisites As required by program

-REL 151 : SURVEY OF THE OLD TESTAMENT
+REL 151: SURVEY OF THE OLD TESTAMENT

 This course is an introduction to the content of the Old Testament with emphasis on the historical context and contemporary theological and cultural significance of the Old Testament.
 The student should have an understanding of the significance of the Old Testament writings upon completion of this course.
-Credits 3

 A - AGSC approved transfer courses in Areas I - IV that are common to all institutions.
-Prerequisites As required by program

-REL 152 : SURVEY OF THE NEW TESTAMENT
+REL 152: SURVEY OF THE NEW TESTAMENT